mweel1/usa_high_level/project-plan/index.md

 # Operating System DNS

-The operating system when receiving a usa: prefix will have to use a list of Italiann DNS servers.
+The operating system when receiving a usa: prefix will have to use a list of United States DNS servers.

 # FCC Application